dart-lang/sdk/pkg/http/README.md

 A composable, Future-based library for making HTTP requests.

 This package contains a set of high-level functions and classes that make it easy to consume HTTP resources.

-**NOTE:** This package currently only works for server-side or command-line Dart applications.
-In other words, if the app imports `dart:io`, it can use this package.
+It's platform-independent, and can be used on both the command-line and the browser.
+Currently the global utility functions are unsupported on the browser; see "Using on the Browser" below.

 ## Using

-The easiest way to use this library is via the top-level functions.
+The easiest way to use this library is via the top-level functions, although they currently only work on platforms where `dart:io` is available.
 They allow you to make individual HTTP requests with minimal hassle:

 ```dart